Fudan-iGEM/2025-wiki/pages/description.md

 description: On this page, we describe why we developed a new way to study microbial evolution.
 ---

-Updated on 2025-10-31: we won the <a href="https://competition.igem.org/results/2025?tab=medals" target="_blank">Gold Medal</a>, and our project was nominated for the <a href="https://competition.igem.org/results/2025?tab=special-prizes#inclusivity-award" target="_blank">Inculsivity Award</a>.
+Updated on 2025-10-31: we won the <a href="https://competition.igem.org/results/2025?tab=medals" target="_blank">Gold Medal</a>, and our project was nominated for the <a href="https://competition.igem.org/results/2025?tab=special-prizes#inclusivity-award" target="_blank">Inclusivity Award</a>.

 ## The Global Challenge: Antifungal Resistance